 The roof demonstration project will be constructed on the American Banknote Building, a 1911 Art Deco building located across from Manida Park, one of the only remaining green spaces in Hunts Point.
 Currently housing SSB headquarters, and the home of the Bronx Academy of Arts and Dance (BAAD) and numerous artist studios, the building formerly served a different "green" purpose: it housed the presses that printed many of the securities, stocks, and bonds traded on Wall Street.
-In addition to providing the expected benefits of storm water retention and reduced ambient and building for the South Bronx
+In addition to providing the expected benefits of storm water retention and reduced ambient and building temperatures, the final design of the building's green roof will also be a garden of native plantings.